Algebraic-Programming/ALP/README.md

 necessary changes to `tests/performance/performancetests.sh`.

-# Integrating ALP/GraphBLAS with applications
+# Integrating ALP with applications

 There are several use cases in which ALP can be deployed and utilized, listed in the following.
 These assume that the user has installed ALP/GraphBLAS in a